Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: Pontryagin-Bellman Differential Dynamic Programming

-As mentioned earlier, we use penalty methods to enforce state path constraints.
+As mentioned earlier, we use penalty methods to enforce state-path constraints.
+We are aware of the numerical limitations of penalty methods in terms of ill-conditioning for large weights \cite{Fletcher2000}.
+However, as outlined below, in PDDP the stage path constraints $g_k$ are conservatively smoothed for second-order differentiability, and since only soft constraints are enforced, moderate penalty weights are sufficient for convergence.
 The penalty methods are appealing for low-thrust multi-spiral trajectories, due to the ease of implementation and null effect on the size of the optimization problem.
-The user is free to choose the form of the penalty function, provided that it is twice continuously differentiable.
-In the framework of low-thrust trajectory optimization, quadratic penalty \cite{Courant1945} have been demonstrated to constrain the thrust magnitude and launch date \cite{Aziz2018,Whiffen2002}.
-In particular, the authors incorporate active stage constraints into the stage cost $\mathcal{L}_{k}$, i.e., $\mathcal{L}_{k} = \beta g_{k}(\bm{x}_{k})^{2}$ when $g_{k}(\bm{x}_{k})>0$, while $\mathcal{L}_{k} = 0$ when $g_{k}(\bm{x}_{k})\leq0$ where $\beta$ is the penalty weight.
-For the existing DDP techniques in the low-thrust trajectory optimization literature, this strategy is deemed possible due to the tight discretization of the continuous trajectory, with a high number of stages (from hundreds to thousands)\cite{Lantoine2012Part2,Aziz2018,PELLEGRINIMDDPPart2}.
-Therefore, satisfaction to path constraints at each stage ensures the satisfaction of these constraints along the entire continuous trajectory.
-However, in our PDDP we expect that a much smaller number of stages (around dozens) will be sufficient to generate low-thrust multi-revolution trajectories thanks to the analytical control law provided by the primer vector theory.
-Therefore, one could imagine that the path constraints is violated multiple times between the stages, even if they are satisfied at the stages (as illustrated in \cref{fig:PDDPSchematic}).
+In the framework of low-thrust trajectory optimization, quadratic penalty \cite{Courant1945} have been demonstrated to constrain the thrust magnitude and launch date.
+In particular, the authors of Refs.~\citenum{Whiffen2002,Aziz2018} incorporate active stage constraints into the stage cost $\mathcal{L}_{k}$, i.e., $\mathcal{L}_{k} = \beta g_{k}(\bm{x}_{k})^{2}$ when $g_{k}(\bm{x}_{k})>0$, while $\mathcal{L}_{k} = 0$ when $g_{k}(\bm{x}_{k})\leq0$ where $\beta$ is the penalty weight.
+This strategy is deemed possible due to the tight discretization of classical DDP formulation.
+In contrast, our PDDP formulations involves a much larger discretization, therefore path constraint violations may occur between stages, even if they are satisfied at the stages (see \cref{Sec:ComparisonPDDPClassicalDDP}).

 To address this shortcoming, we formulate the penalty term due to path constraints violation differently than the aforementioned studies.
-Instead of adding the constraint violation at each stage to the stage cost, the accumulated cost $\int_{t_{0}}^{t_{\mathrm{f}}}l_{j}(\bm{x}(t),\bm{\lambda}(t))\mathrm{d}t$ due to the violation of the $j$-th path constraint is accounted for over the whole trajectory, where:
+Instead of adding the constraint violation at each stage to the stage cost, the accumulated cost $\int_{t_{0}}^{t_{\mathrm{f}}}\ell_{j}(\bm{x}(t),\bm{\lambda}(t))\mathrm{d}t$ due to the violation of the $j$-th path constraint is accounted for over the whole trajectory, where: